Ransomware : Your Crippling IT Nightmare

-"Much of what was accomplished in the early hours is mostly a fog for me, but I will not forget the countless hours each and every one of you put in to give us our company back.
-I have been working with Progent for the past ten years, maybe more, and each time I needed help Progent has shined and delivered.
-This situation was a stunning achievement."
+"Much of what went on those first few days is mostly a fog for me, but my management will not soon forget the urgency each and every one of your team accomplished to help get our company back.
+I have trusted Progent for at least 10 years, maybe more, and every time Progent has come through and delivered.
+This situation was a testament to your capabilities."

-A likely company-ending disaster was averted through the efforts of hard-working professionals, a broad range of technical expertise, and tight teamwork.
-Although in retrospect the ransomware virus attack described here would have been shut down with up-to-date security technology solutions and NIST Cybersecurity Framework or ISO/IEC 27001 best practices, user education, and appropriate incident response procedures for information backup and keeping systems up to date with security patches, the fact is that government-sponsored cybercriminals from China, Russia, North Korea and elsewhere are tireless and will continue.
-If you do get hit by a ransomware virus, remember that Progent's roster of professionals has a proven track record in ransomware virus defense, removal, and information systems restoration.
+A probable enterprise-killing catastrophe was dodged by dedicated experts, a broad range of technical expertise, and tight teamwork.
+Although in analyzing the event afterwards the crypto-ransomware penetration detailed here could have been identified and blocked with current security technology and best practices, user training, and appropriate security procedures for data protection and proper patching controls, the reality remains that state-sponsored cyber criminals from China, Russia, North Korea and elsewhere are relentless and are an ongoing threat.
+If you do get hit by a ransomware attack, feel confident that Progent's roster of professionals has proven experience in ransomware virus blocking, mitigation, and data restoration.

-"So, to Darrin, Matt, Aaron, Dan, Jesse, Arnaud, Allen, Tony and Chris (and any others that were contributing), thank you for making it so I could get rested after we made it over the most critical parts.
-Everyone did an incredible effort, and if anyone is around the Chicago area, a great meal is the least I can do!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Tony and Chris (and any others who were helping), thank you for allowing me to get some sleep after we made it past the most critical parts.
+All of you did an fabulous effort, and if any of your guys is visiting the Chicago area, a great meal is my treat!"

-To review or download a PDF version of this customer case study, click:
+To review or download a PDF version of this customer case study, please click:

-Progent's Ransomware Recovery Case Study Datasheet.
+Progent's Ransomware Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)

-Contact Progent for Ransomware Recovery Services in Portland
+Contact Progent for Ransomware Recovery Consulting Services in Portland

-For ransomware cleanup consulting services in the Portland area, call Progent at 800-462-8800 or go to Contact Progent.
+For ransomware cleanup services in the Portland area, phone Progent at 800-462-8800 or go to Contact Progent.